 Breast surgery aims to remove breast cancer and assesses evidence of local (axillary) spread.
 Breast and axillary surgery allows assessment of tumour size, biology, and nodal spread more accurately than imaging and biopsy alone.

 This helps to not only achieve disease control but provides information to guide any adjuvant treatment.
 Breast surgery aims to achieve effective oncological treatment whilst maintaining breast cosmesis and symmetry.

-Breast conserving treatment is only suitable for individuals with localised operable disease and no evidence of metastatic disease.
+Breast Conserving Surgery (BCS) is generally only suitable for patient with localised disease and no evidence of metastatic disease.

-A risk-reducing mastectomy is an operation to remove healthy breasts in order to reduce the risk of developing breast cancer.
+A risk-reducing mastectomy is an operation to remove healthy breast tissue in order to reduce the risk of developing breast cancer.